carlosdorelli/tcadmin-installer/README.md

 Created and maintained by [Carlos "Eldremor" Dorelli](https://github.com/eldremor/tcadmin-installer).

-Special thanks to Luis Alvarenga for keep TCAdmin always the best during all these years!
+Special thanks to Luis Alvarenga for keeping TCAdmin always the best during all these years!